-Kylian Mbappe and Wissam ben Yedder are the only Frenchman to have scored more times than him in one of Europe's top five leagues, and he has as many assists as Paul Pogba.
+Kylian Mbapp, Karim Benzema and Wissam ben Yedder were the only Frenchman to have outscored him across Europe's top five leagues last season, and he had as many assists as Paul Pogba.
 Any ideas?
 Alexandre Lacazette?
-Karim Benzema?
 Antoine Griezmann?
 No, quelle surprise, it's Eintracht Frankfurt's Sebastien Haller.

-Paris Saint-Germain phenomenon Mbappe is in a league of his own, but Haller's 14 top-flight goals put him just one behind Sevilla's Ben Yedder, and ahead of Arsenal man Lacazette, Real Madrid's Benzema and Atletico Madrid icon Griezmann.
+Paris Saint-Germain phenomenon Mbappe was in a league of his own, but Haller's 15 top-flight goals and nine assists put him comfortably in front of Arsenal man Lacazette and level with Atletico Madrid icon Griezmann.

-Add in Haller's nine top-flight assists — a tally equal to that of Lacazette and Manchester United's Pogba — and the powerfully built forward has been involved in more goals than any of his FIFA World Cup-winning compatriots bar Mbappe in 2018/19.
+With a direct hand in 24 goals, the powerfully built forward helped the opposition's net bulge more than any of his FIFA World Cup-winning compatriots bar Mbappe in 2018/19.
 Ooh la la, indeed.